Micro-IT/Micro-IT.github.io/about/index.md

 ### Under construction

+Welcome to my site!
 This is an amalgamation of my (now retired) personal wordpress site and a planned new academic website.
 It is currently still being built and tweaked, but feel free to browse.

 ## About me